vietor/agtags/README.md

 **agtags-global-treat-text** (Default nil)

 Non-nil if Global should include matches from text files.
-This affects 'agtags--find-file' and 'agtags--find-grep'.
+This affects 'agtags-find-file' and 'agtags-find-grep'.

 Functions
 -------